 More dynamic pricing

-Smaller regional theme parks may not be able to adapt to the luxury business model that larger ones can afford to adapt.
-Dynamic pricing will become the preferred method of offsetting the pandemic business losses for smaller theme parks.
+Smaller regional theme parks may not be able to adapt to the luxury business model that larger ones can afford to adopt.
+As a result, dynamic pricing will become the preferred method for smaller theme parks to offset the pandemic business losses.

-Instead of daily or weekly pricing at amusement parks, pricing will be based on length of stay, day of the weak, season, and real-time reactions to weather.
-Advances in technology make this pricing model possible and theme parks may keep it after 2020.
+Instead of daily or weekly pricing at amusement parks, pricing will be based on length of stay, day of the week, season, and real-time reactions to weather.
+Technology advancements make this pricing model possible, and theme parks may keep it after 2023.

 Changes in interactions between employees and guests

-In 2020, there will be complete re-training of employees to ensure that health and safety procedures are followed.
+In 2023, employees will be re-training to ensure that health and safety procedures are followed.
 Additionally, consumers must have confidence that the offered experience is safe.
-In the U.S. there are differences in belief systems that may lead to conflicts between employees and customers and among customers themselves.
+In the U.S., differences in belief systems may lead to conflicts between employees and customers and among customers themselves.

-Theme parks will have to look at how they can manage these differences through employee de-escalation training.
-Additionally, many companies will seek to revise their policies to reduce liability in case of exposure in their parks.
+Theme parks must examine how they can manage these differences through employee de-escalation training.
+Additionally, many companies will seek to revise their policies to reduce liability in case of park exposure.

 More touchless technology and artificial intelligence

-Another impact of the pandemic will be the increased adoption of touchless technology at all levels of the employee and customer experience.
+Another impact of the pandemic will be the increased adoption of touchless technology at all employee and customer experience levels.
 For employees, this could mean more facial recognition and retinal scanning technology.
 For customers, this means touchless ticketing, fewer doorknobs, and touchless sinks in restrooms.

-Additionally, more companies will adopt AI predictive analytics programs that will make streamline operations.
-Theme parks are investing in AI applications that will help set dynamic pricing and analyze target park capacity based on COVID-19 positivity rates.
+Additionally, more companies will adopt A.I. predictive analytics programs that streamline operations.
+For example, theme parks invest in A.I. applications to help set dynamic pricing and analyze target park capacity.

 More augmented and virtual reality in guest experience

-In line with trends to provide a more immersive experience for guests, the usage of virtual and augmented reality technology will rise in 2020.
+In line with trends to provide a more immersive experience for guests, virtual and augmented reality technology usage will rise in 2023.
 Virtual reality creates a 3D digital environment that can interact with a person.
-Augmented reality transform reality into a digital space, placing virtual objects in the real world.
+Augmented reality transforms reality into a digital space, placing virtual objects in the real world.

 Changes in the food experience

-Changes in the food experience accompany moves towards a more immersive guest experience.
-For example, guests at the Wizarding World of Harry Potter are offered smoked turkey legs and butterbeer.
-Theme parks are noticing that healthier ingredients combined with regional specialties is a good way to boost profits.
+Changes in the food experience accompany moving towards a more immersive guest experience.
+For example, guests are offered smoked turkey legs and butterbeer in Wizarding World of Harry Potter.
+In addition, theme parks are noticing that healthier ingredients combined with regional specialties are an excellent way to boost profits.

-Hamburgers and hot dogs still rule the industry, but food quality is trending up and vegan and sustainable options are increasing.
+Hamburgers and hot dogs still rule the industry, but food quality is trending, and vegan and sustainable options are increasing.
 New designs for food preparation and eating areas are also being implemented with the co-utilization of kitchens for multiple eateries and larger dining areas.

 Continued development of IoT infrastructure

-Internet of Things (IoT) refers to the concept that is becoming the norm, physical devices that are connected to the Internet.
+Internet of Things (IoT) refers to the concept becoming the norm: physical devices connected to the Internet.
 Stock and point of sale monitoring will help streamline supply chain and sales decisions.
-This will help identify food and items that are selling in real-time and guard against shortages.
+This will help identify food and items selling in real time and guard against shortages.

 Additionally, customers will see live information about lines at rides, attractions, and restaurants.
 This will allow theme parks to comply with social distancing regulations and provide a more streamlined experience.
-There are still security concerns with enabling internet connectivity to more devices, but vulnerabilities are being studied and minimized.
+Security concerns still exist with enabling internet connectivity to more devices, but vulnerabilities are being studied and minimized.

 More virtual assistants and video

-IoT enabled smart speaker and virtual assistant solutions are expected to be adopted in 2020.
-This will allow guests to place pickup orders, find out ticket prices, and book rides.
+IoT-enabled intelligent speakers and virtual assistant solutions will be adopted in 2023.
+This will allow guests to place pickup orders, find ticket prices, and book rides.
 Commercial iterations of Google Nest Hub and Amazon Echo 8 are expected to be adopted in the theme park industry.
 A virtual assistant will use IoT devices such as wristbands that will allow guests to access information relevant to their locations and activity.

 More use of blockchain technology in ticketing

-Blockchain technology is shaping the future of ticketing, acting as secure options that are effective in preventing price gouging and fraud.
+Blockchain technology is shaping the future of ticketing, acting as a secure option that effectively prevents price gouging and fraud.
 Blockchain prevents tickets from being sold above their face value.
-Also, they prevent duplication of tickets so that tickets can only be extended to one guest.
+Also, they avoid duplicating keys so that visas can only be extended to one guest.
 Finally, it streamlines the guest experience allowing parks to embed discounts at merchants into tickets and eliminating the need to print tickets.

 Increased attention to environmental impact

-Generation Z and Millenials, the largest customer bases of theme parks, are putting pressure on the theme park industry to use clean energy sources, reduce waste, and offer vegan food options.
+Generation Z and Millennials, the most extensive customer base of theme parks, are putting pressure on the industry to use clean energy sources, reduce waste, and offer vegan food options.
 In 2019, Six Flags Discovery Kingdom became the first solar-powered park in the Western U.S., and Walt Disney World now utilizes solar farms as part of its energy sources.
 Additionally, parks are cutting the use of straws and adopting plant-based options.

-The bands function as credit cards, tickets, FastPasses and allow Disney to see where guests are and what they are doing.
-The bands allow the theme park to increase operational efficiency adding staff to busy rides and allowing the staff to re-route guests to other attractions.
+The bands function as credit cards, tickets, and FastPasses, allowing Disney to see where guests are and what they are doing.
+In addition, the bars will enable the theme park to increase operational efficiency by adding staff to busy rides and allowing the team to re-route guests to other attractions.

-Since 2013, Disney has introduced different forms of dynamic pricing including seasonal tiered pricing and date-based pricing.
+Since 2013, Disney has introduced different forms of dynamic pricing, including seasonal tiered and date-based pricing.
 Several other regional players have followed Disney in implementing dynamic pricing.
-Although Disney reported decreases in attendance in the quarter following implementing dynamic pricing, it reported increases in revenue and per capita spending.
+Although Disney reported decreased attendance in the quarter following implementing dynamic pricing, it reported increased revenue and per capita spending.

 Personalization in the theme park industry can increase revenues by up to 15%

-The importance of personalized guest experience is heightened especially during the current pandemic.
+The importance of a personalized guest experience is heightened, especially during the current pandemic.
 Using virtual reality technology and providing more immersive experiences are examples of personalization in the theme park industry.
-Additionally, the usage of wearable technology will allow parks to provide individualized offers and services.
+Additionally, wearable technology will allow parks to provide individualized offers and services.

 Mobile app revenue is expected to reach $935 billion in 2023